ContentChef/contentchef-ios/README.md

 You can now use your contentChef instance to get the channel you want to use to retrieve info: you have two channels, the `OnlineChannel` and the `PreviewChannel`.

-With the `OnlineChannel` you can retrieve contents which are in live state and which are actually visible, while with the `PreviewChannel` you can retrieve contents which are in in both stage and live states and even contents that are not visible in the current date.
+With the `OnlineChannel` you can retrieve contents which are in *live* state and which are actually visible, while with the `PreviewChannel` you can retrieve contents which are in both *stage* and *live* states and even contents that are not visible in the current date.

 Both the `OnlineChannel` and the `PreviewChannel` have two methods which are `getContent()` and `search()`.